lilingxi01/learn-go/01-getting-started/README.md

 2. Print your favorite programming language
 3. Print why you want to learn Go

-Try to solve it yourself before looking at `challenge-solution.go`!
+Try to solve it yourself before looking at `challenge-solution/challenge-solution.go`!

 ## Go Commands to Know